oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 *   Webadmin
 *   User Portal

-[Quota should be taken into consideration for every new feature that involves consumption of resources.]
+Quota should be taken into consideration for every new feature that involves consumption of resources.
+Shared raw disk will be dependent on floating disk.BR>

 ### Documentation / External references